Zion Evangelical Lutheran Church

 Paterson Shelter Dinner Preparation

 Zion has recently taken over the ministry of feeding the men in a Paterson homeless shelter each month.
-You can participate in this much-appreciated, Gospel-compatible ministry by donating cash or foodstuffs, by helping to cook the meals we serve, and/or by going with us to Paterson to help serve the meals.
+You can participate in this much-appreciated, Gospel-compatible ministry by donating cash or foodstuffs, by helping to cook the meals we serve, and/or by going with us to Paterson to help serve the meals and visit.

-Not “Quitters” (they will not stop until all of the fabric squares are sewn), the WELCA/Quilting group gather weekly to stitch quilts from tasteful pieces of fabric and heap unstinting praise on the men in their lives.
-Seamstress skills are not necessary…though an acute fear of needles is disqualifying.
+The Quilters will not stop until all of the fabric squares are sewn!
+The WELCA and other members of the quilting group gather weekly to stitch quilts from tasteful pieces of fabric (both new and donated).
+Seamstress skills are not necessary to join in.